 Bitsewa dealt in Bitcoins trading but closed its services this week following the NRB’s announcement.

 This technology uses distributed ledger which allows you to produce tamper-proof records or transactions.
-It employs decentralized but distributed network.
-In addition, it also allows you to register any transaction publicly or in the blockchain so that it could not get tampered with at a later date or anytime in the future.
+It employs a decentralized but distributed network.
+Also, it also allows you to register any purchase publicly or in the blockchain so that it could not get tampered with at a later date or anytime in the future.

-But in case of Nepal where documents get tampered with easily, it could be of great help.
+But in the case of Nepal where documents get tampered with quickly, it could be of great help.

-While nothing is secure in computer world but it is difficult to hack the data stored in the blocks.
-Because hacking would require not a single computer but all computers at the same time.
+While nothing is secure in the computer world but it is difficult to hack the data stored in the blocks because hacking would require not a single computer but all computers at the same time.

-There are endless possibilities which could be achieved with the usage of crypto currency.
-It could actually prove quite beneficial for individuals, farmers and small companies, not to mention large scale companies.
-In long term, this technology could actually revolutionalize each and every process and services even those provided by the government but having said that it is not limited to these activities only.
+There are endless possibilities which could be achieved with the usage of cryptocurrency.
+It could prove quite beneficial for individuals, farmers and small companies, not to mention large scale companies.
+In the long term, this technology could revolutionalize every process and services even those provided by the government but having said that it is not limited to these activities only.
 It can record even day to day transaction.

-The biggest advantage crypt currency has over money is that it cannot be used twice.
-Only one can be the owner of Bit coin at a time.
-On the other hand, it is different from normal credit cards because you do not need banks approval to transfer your money from one place to another.
-Unlike average money transfers, where banks will only be the only ones’ validation the money transfer, in case of Bit coin, everyone will be validating.
+The most significant advantage crypt currency has over money is that it cannot be used twice.
+Only one can be the owner of the Bitcoin at a time.
+On the other hand, it is different from standard credit cards because you do not need banks approval to transfer your money from one place to another.
+Unlike average money transfers, where banks will only be the only ones’ validation the money transfer, in case of Bitcoin, everyone will be validating.

 The other huge benefits of using Bitcoins are it eliminates the need for the middleman, hence saving a lot of money as compared to other usual money transfers.
-According to IBM, around 15% banks will be using this block chain by the end of 2017.
+According to IBM, around 15% of banks will be using this blockchain by the end of 2017.

-While banks are increasingly adopting this latest technology, the government of Nepal has stopped Bit coins exchange, for the time being, banning people from being benefitted from this wonderful opportunity.
-They will someday have to allow its trading else the country will be forever stuck in the stone-age while every country will be digitizing.
+While banks are increasingly adopting this latest technology, the government of Nepal has stopped Bitcoins exchange, for the time being, banning people from being benefitted from this fantastic opportunity.
+They will someday have to allow its trading else the country will be forever stuck in the stone-age while every state will be digitizing.